trycourier/courier-notification-service-extension-template/README.md

 This Notification Service Extension allows your app to detect when a push notification is delivered while your app is in the foreground, background, or killed state.
 This ensures your push notification delivery tracking works 100% of the time.

+Courier does not modify your notification content.
+This is only used to track the notification delivery.

 ## More about Notification Service Extensions

 <table>